 We champion short filmmaking.
 We strive to award quality shorts regardless of their budget.
 We want to ensure indie filmmakers have the opportunity for festival success.

-All films that receive an award will receive both an Official Selection laurel as well as an award laurel.
+All films that receive an award will receive both an award laurel and an award certificate that you can quote on IMDB, your film's website etc.

 2019 Awards and placings